What is a single-member LLC in Colorado?

 5 Steps to Start a Colorado Single-Member Limited Liability Company

-Starting a Colorado LLC is an extensive process with associated costs and legal formalities.
+Starting a Colorado LLC is an extensive process with associated state costs and legal formalities.
 Thankfully we’ve got a roadmap for you.
 Follow these five steps, and you’ll be well on your way to running a compliant SMLLC.

 Step 1: Pick a name for your single-member LLC in Colorado